agermanidis/pigeon/README.md

 Additionally, custom hooks can be attached to each row update (`example_process_fn`), or when the annotating task is complete(`final_process_fn`).

+There is a full blog post on the usage of PigeonXT on [Towards Data Science](https://towardsdatascience.com/quickly-label-data-in-jupyter-lab-999e7e455e9e).

 ## Installation
 PigeonXT obviously needs a Jupyter Lab environment.
 Futhermore, it requires ipywidgets.
 The widget itself can be installed using pip: